davidtc8/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+###Python Project
+What I did in the Python project was to analyze 3 franchises from a fictitious company, using pandas dataframes in Python.
+For this project I used For, While Loops, Function Definition, Main Function, Numpys and Pandas